Liquid Drop Model for Nuclear Matter in the Dilute Limit: Lower Bound of the Ground State Energy

-\begin{proof} In every box, the boundary of $\Omega \cap Q_K(m + \mu)$ consists of two parts: the portion of $\partial \Omega$ lying inside $Q_K(m + \mu)$, and the portion of $\Omega$ intersecting $\partial Q_K(m + \mu)$, which is added by partitioning $\Omega$ into boxes.
+\begin{proof} In every box, the boundary of $\Omega \cap Q_R(m + \mu)$ consists of two parts: the portion of $\partial \Omega$ lying inside $Q_R(m + \mu)$, and the portion of $\Omega$ intersecting $\partial Q_R(m + \mu)$, which is added by partitioning $\Omega$ into boxes.
 We therefore have that

+Here, $\h^2$ denotes two-dimensional Hausdorff measure.
 It remains to evaluate the second term in \eqref{eq_localization perimeter}.
 Since all sets appearing there are subsets of faces of cubes, we can decompose

-i.e. we distinguish the 'slices' of $\Omega \cap \partial Q_K(m + \mu)$ according to the coordinate hyperplane they are parallel to.
-Note that $\mathcal H^2$- almost every point in one hyperplane is contained in the boundary of exactly two cubes adjacent to the plane.
-Since the union $\bigcup_{i=1}^3$ is disjoint up to an $\h^2$-null set, we therefore obtain
+i.e. we distinguish the 'slices' of $\Omega \cap \partial Q_R(m + \mu)$ according to the coordinate hyperplane they are parallel to.
+Note that $\mathcal H^2$-almost every point in one hyperplane is contained in the boundary of exactly two cubes adjacent to the plane.
+Thus the union $\bigcup_{i=1}^3$ is disjoint up to an $\h^2$-null set and we obtain

-Note that the integrand on the right hand side only depends on \emph{one} of the $\mu_i$.
+The integrand on the right hand side only depends on \emph{one} of the $\mu_i$.
 We can therefore do the $\dd \mu_j$-integrations with $j \neq i$ to find that

 by Fubini's theorem.
 Plugging this in \eqref{eq_localization perimeter} completes the proof of Lemma \ref{le_localization_perimeter}. \end{proof}